Otto Kirchheimer: Biography

 On 11 November 1937, Kirchheimer emigrated to the United States with his wife Hilde Kirchheimer and his daughter Hanna (born in 1930).
 On December 6, 1938 his German citizenship and that of his wife Hilde and daughter Hanna was officially revoked.
-However, the marriage was divorced on May 8, 1941 in Tlaxcala, Mexico.
+However, the marriage was ended by divorce on May 8, 1941 in Tlaxcala, Mexico.
 In New York, Kirchheimer continued from 1937 to 1942 his work for the Institute of Social Research as a research assistant in law and social sciences.
 At the same time, he was a lecturer at Columbia University.

 In 1943, Kirchheimer moved with his second wife, Anne Rosenthal, to Washington, D.C., where their son Peter was born in 1945.
 He initially worked part-time for a year (1943 to 1944), then full-time from 1944 to 1952 as a research analyst in the Research and Analysis Branch of the U.S. Office of Strategic Services (OSS), the forerunner of the CIA.
 His intelligence reports were later republished in Secret Reports on Nazi Germany: The Frankfurt School Contribution to the War Effort.
 On 16 November 1943 Kirchheimer received American citizenship.
 He was a visiting lecturer in sociology at Wellesley College (1943).
 He also worked as a lecturer at the American University (1951 to 1952) and at Howard University (1952 to 1954).
 From 1952 to 1956 Otto Kirchheimer was head of the Central Europe Section in the State Department.
 Kirchheimer left the OSS and accepted a visiting professorship at the Graduate Faculty of the New School for Social Research (1954).
 The next year he became full professor of Political Science there (until 1961).
 Here he wrote his book Political Justice.
 The Use of Legal Procedures for Political Ends, which was completed in 1961.
 From 1960 to 1965 Kirchheimer was Professor of Political Science at Columbia University.
 From 1961 to 1962 he was also Fulbright Professor at the University of Freiburg.

-On 22 November 1965 Kirchheimer died of a heart attack while trying to board a plane at Dulles Airport.
+On 22 November 1965 Kirchheimer died of a heart attack while trying to board a plane at Dulles International Airport near Alexandria, Virginia and Washington, D.C.
 He was buried at the Jewish cemetery in Heilbronn on January 18, 1966.